Riley Greene Player Props: Tigers vs. Orioles

-After going 1-for-4 in his most recent game, Riley Greene and the Detroit Tigers face the Baltimore Orioles (who will start Grayson Rodriguez) at 6:40 PM ET on Friday.
+After going 1-for-4 in his last game, Riley Greene and the Detroit Tigers face the Baltimore Orioles (who will start Dean Kremer) at 12:10 PM ET on Saturday.

-He had a one-hit performance in his previous game (1-for-4) against the Orioles.
+In his most recent game he had a one-hit showing (1-for-4) against the Orioles.

 Riley Greene Game Info & Props vs. the Orioles